aprianimmanuel/Machine-Learning-in-Asset-Clustering-and-Allocation/README.md

 ### Risk models

-The covariance matrix encodes not just the volatility of an asset, but also how it correlated to ohter assets.
+The covariance matrix encodes not just the volatility of an asset, but also how it correlated to other assets.
 This is important because in order to reap the benefits of diversification (and thus increase return per unit risk), the assets in the portfolio should be as the uncorrelated possible.

 - Sample covariance matrix:
     - an unbiased estimate of the covariance matrix